kara-ry/Poeciliid_H2S_SVs/README.md

 This repository contains all scripts used to analyze data for XXXXXXXXXXX manuscript.
 This includes scripts for:
 - Quality control (01)
 - Assembly of long haplotypes (02)
-- Generation of Pangenome, long read mapping, and SV identification (04)
+- Generation of Pangenome, long read mapping, and SV identification (03)
-- SV identification with Sniffles (05)
+- SV identification with Sniffles (04)
-- Identification of highly differentiated regions (06)
+- Identification of highly differentiated regions (05)
+- Liftoff annotation (06)

 Raw data used for this analysis can be found on NBCI under Bioproject: PRJNA984711